 We pride ourselves on getting to know our clients.
-We are a people first business and It was a concern to us that reduced face-to-face contact and increased dependency on telephone, email and video calls might have an adverse impact on client experience.
+We are a people-first business and It was a concern to us that reduced face-to-face contact and increased dependency on the telephone, email and video calls might have an adverse impact on client experience.

 We have always actively encouraged our clients to visit the office and this has not changed, but having the option of Microsoft Teams, Zoom and other collaboration tools, has really boosted those lines of communication, keeping them open and ensuring the client experience remains five-star.

 We have a brilliant team at Beswicks and when we’re all in the office, there’s a real buzz about the place.
 We have great team spirit, supporting each other professionally and enjoying each other’s company socially.
 But how do you recreate that with people working remotely?

 It’s not easy.
 It takes time and effort, but during 2020 it has been all the more crucial to do this to prevent team members from feeling disconnected.

 Microsoft Teams has been elevated from something hardly any of us bothered with, to being absolutely central to our daily communications.
 It enables us to talk as a whole firm, hold departmental meetings and, rather than simply speaking on the phone, see and interact with colleagues.
 This is supplemented by monthly employee newsletters, keeping the whole team up-to-date with news and developments.